hftbattle/documentation/en/interface/params.md

 #### Passing parameters into a strategy {#to_strategy}

-The strategy submission page allows you to pass into a strategy dataset of numerical atomic parameters for tuning.
+The strategy submission page allows you to pass a set of numerical parameters into the strategy for tuning.
-To do that at the bottom of the page find a field *Parameter Name* and enter the name of the parameter and its value in the next field.
+To do that you may find a field *Parameter Name* at the bottom of the page and enter the name of the parameter whith its value in the next field.

-Integer and real values with a dot as a separator are allowed.
+Only integer and dot separated real values are allowed.

 Let's have a look at how parameters are set: